Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Analysis of public transport in Thomastown indicates 117 active transport stops operating within the area, consisting solely of bus services.
-These stops are served by 14 individual routes, collectively facilitating 8,435 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents typically located 198 meters from the nearest transport stop.
-As a predominantly residential region, most residents commute outward.
-The dominant mode of transport remains car usage at 83%, while train use accounts for 11%.
+Transport analysis indicates 117 active public transport stops in Thomastown, all of which are bus stops.
+These stops are serviced by 14 different routes, collectively facilitating 8,435 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 198 meters from the nearest stop.
+As a predominantly residential area, most residents commute outward.
+The dominant mode of transport is car at 83%, while train use stands at 11%.
 Vehicle ownership averages 1.2 per dwelling.

 Frequently Asked Questions - Transport